-The Maine Department of Education is committed to providing the tools and resources schools need as they administer the Maine High School Assessment (MHSA).
-These resources are designed to provide support to educators and students as they prepare to take the MHSA, as well as report out on the technical quality of the assessment system.
+The Maine Department of Education is committed to providing the tools and resources that schools need as they administer the National Center and State Collaborative (NCSC) Alternate Assessment with Alternate Achievement Standards (AA-AAS).
+These resources are designed to provide support to educators and students as they prepare to participate in this alternate assessment for students with the most significant cognitive disabilities.

 - Introduction to NCSC.
 (PDF, 10MB) Used at a recent workshop in Nov.
 2014, this powerpoint is an introduction to NCSC and offers many available resources for teachers.